Genivia/ugrep/README.md

                   is a `-', write the configuration to standard output.

            --separator[=SEP]
-                  Use  SEP as field separator between file name, line number, col- umn number, byte offset and the matched line.
+                  Use SEP as field separator between file name, line number, column number, byte offset and the matched line.
 The default is a colon (`:').

            --sort[=KEY]
-                  Displays  matching files in the order specified by KEY in recur- sive searches.
+                  Displays matching files in the order specified by KEY in recursive searches.
 Normally the ug command sorts by name whereas the ugrep batch command displays matches in no particular order to improve performance.
 The sort KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over files, which is expensive), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time and `created' to sort by creation time.
 Sorting is reversed with `rname', `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive contents are not sorted.
 Subdirectories are sorted and displayed after matching files.
 FILE arguments are searched in the same order as specified.

            --stats
                   Output statistics on the number of files and directories searched and the inclusion and exclusion constraints applied.

            -T, --initial-tab
                   Add a tab space to separate the file name, line number, column number and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search only files associated with TYPES, a comma-separated list of file types.
 Each file type corresponds to a set of filename extensions passed to option -O and filenames passed to option -g.
                   For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceded by a `!' or a `^', excludes files of the specified type.
 This option may be repeated.
-The possible file types can be (where -tlist displays a  detailed  list): `actionscript', `ada', `asm', `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c',  `c++',  `clojure',  `cpp', `csharp', `css', `csv', `dart', `Dart', `delphi', `elisp', `elixir', `erlang', `fortran', `gif', `Gif', `go', `groovy', `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp', `julia', `kotlin',  `less', `lex',   `lisp',  `lua',  `m4',  `make',  `markdown',  `matlab', `node', `Node', `objc', `objc++', `ocaml',  `parrot',  `pascal', `pdf',  `Pdf', `perl', `Perl', `php', `Php', `png', `Png', `pro- log', `python',  `Python',  `r',  `rpm',  `Rpm',  `rst',  `rtf', `Rtf',  `ruby',  `Ruby',  `rust',  `scala',  `scheme',  `shell', `Shell',  `smalltalk',  `sql',  `svg',  `swift',  `tcl',  `tex', `text',  `tiff',  `Tiff', `tt', `typescript', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.
+The possible file types can be (where -tlist displays a detailed list): `actionscript', `ada', `asm', `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c', `c++', `clojure', `cpp', `csharp', `css', `csv', `dart', `Dart', `delphi', `elisp', `elixir', `erlang', `fortran', `gif', `Gif', `go', `groovy', `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp', `julia', `kotlin', `less', `lex', `lisp', `lua', `m4', `make', `markdown', `matlab', `node', `Node', `objc', `objc++', `ocaml', `parrot', `pascal', `pdf', `Pdf', `perl', `Perl', `php', `Php', `png', `Png', `prolog', `python', `Python', `r', `rpm', `Rpm', `rst', `rtf', `Rtf', `ruby', `Ruby', `rust', `scala', `scheme', `shell', `Shell', `smalltalk', `sql', `svg', `swift', `tcl', `tex', `text', `tiff', `Tiff', `tt', `typescript', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.

            --tabs[=NUM]
                   Set the tab size to NUM to expand tabs for option -k.
 The value of NUM may be 1, 2, 4, or 8.
 The default tab size is 8.

            --tag[=TAG[,END]]
                   Disables colors to mark up matches with TAG.
 END marks the end of a match if specified, otherwise TAG.
 The default is `___'.

            -U, --binary
-                  Disables Unicode matching for binary file matching, forcing PAT- TERN  to  match  bytes, not Unicode characters.
+                  Disables Unicode matching for binary file matching, forcing PATTERN to match bytes, not Unicode characters.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
 See also option --dotall.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched line.
                   Output the matched line again for each additional pattern match, using `+' as a separator.